Bulgaria – Balkan Tours by Local Guides

 3. Visit a local farm

 Among the fun activities you can do when visiting Bulgaria is going to a local farm.
-Some examples of local farms would be the snail farm in [?], the Dulboka Mussel Farm, the Reindeer farm near Smolyan, and multiple horse and donkey farms.
+Some examples of local farms would be the snail farm in Bulgarevo, the Dulboka Mussel Farm, the Reindeer farm near Smolyan, and multiple horse and donkey farms.

 Such experiences bring a lot of joy to visitors, as they provide a close encounter with nature and the locals who protect this livelihood at all costs.
 When visiting a city in Bulgaria, ask about going to a local farm, and you will create numerous great memories there.